Tanu Weds Manu Returns: Critical reception

 Upon release, Tanu Weds Manu: Returns garnered widespread critical acclaim, with Ranaut's performance receiving particular praise.
 On the Indian film review aggregator website The Review Monk, Tanu Weds Manu: Returns received an average score of 7.3/10 based on 43 reviews and 94% critics being in the favor.
-On the review aggregator website Rotten Tomatoes, the film holds a score of 63% based on 8 reviews and an average rating of 7/10.
+On the review aggregator website Rotten Tomatoes, the film holds a score of 64% based on 11 reviews and an average rating of 7.2/10.

 India

 Stutee Ghosh of The Quint gave the film a rating of 5/5 and wrote, ‘‘Tanu Weds Manu Returns is gob-smackingly good; It is a laugh riot and keeps you engaged till the end’’.
 Praising Ranaut's performance she further wrote, ‘‘In an industry where a ‘‘double – role” entails merely sporting two different shades of lipstick, Kangana is a delight to watch.
 Both as the madcap Tanu and the short haired, freckled Haryanvi Datto, she is incredible’’.
 Srijana Mitra Das of Times of India gave the film a rating of 4.5/5 and wrote, ‘‘Tanu Weds Manu Returns is a total delight that keeps you laughing, sighing, cheering and guessing throughout’’.
 Praising Ranaut's performance she further wrote, ‘‘Tanu Weds Manu Returns boasts one of the finest double roles ever in Hindi cinema; Kangana is breathtakingly good, both as doll-like drama queen Tanu and simple, dignified, earthy Kusum.
 Each role is performed with sensitivity, precision and flair, Kangana displaying the confidence of a talent Queen’’.
 Rajeev Masand of CNN-IBN gave the film a rating of 4/5 and praised Ranaut's performance by writing, ‘‘Tanu Weds Manu Returns is no doubt a showcase for the immense talent of Ranaut, who sinks her teeth into this ‘double-role’ challenge, and creates two strikingly different characters; The actress makes you care for both characters.
-Watch this film for Kangana Ranaut, who’s at the top of her game’’.
+Watch this film for Kangana Ranaut, who's at the top of her game’’.
 Anupama Chopra of Film Companion gave the film a rating of 4/5 and praised Ranaut's performance by writing, ‘‘Watching Kangana Ranaut in Tanu Weds Manu Returns is like watching an athlete at the top of her game — consummate skill with effortless grace.
 As both the rebel without a cause, Tanu, and the Haryanvi sportswoman Kusum, Kangana is pitch-perfect.
 The film rests on Kangana’s shoulders and she carries it with her Herculean talent’’.
-Sweta Kaushal of Hindustan Times gave the film a rating of 4/5 and called it a ‘‘entertainer’’ and a ‘‘must-watch’’.
+Sweta Kaushal of Hindustan Times gave the film a rating of 4/5 and called it an "entertainer" and a "must-watch".
 Praising Ranaut's performance she wrote, ‘‘Kangana has done a fabulous job with her characters Tanu and Datto; From the body languages of the two women to their accents, Kangana aces it to the T. She proves yet again that she is one of the few heroines in Bollywood who is willing to experiment with different roles and still come out as the most convincing every time’’.